uesseu/ninwavelets/README.md

     + You can use it with mne-python.(Sensor based only...)
     + Numpy and Cupy is available.
 - Reliability(???)
-    + I am not a scholar, not a engineer, just a nurd.
+    + I am not a scholar, not a engineer
-    + Just read the source code!
-It is obligation for freedom if you use OSS.
+    + Do not rely on it!
+Read the source code!
 - In heavyly debelopment
     + Destructive change may performed.